 “Jesus had prepared 12 apostles to become an initial governing body, training them as well as others for the ministry.
 (Luke 8:1; 9:1, 2; 10:1, 2) At Pentecost 33 C.E., the Christian congregation was established, and in due course its governing body was expanded to include “the apostles and older men in Jerusalem.” (w99 2/1 pp. 15-16)

-The term “apostles and older men” only appears six times in the Bible, and all of these occasions are in Acts chapters 15 and 16, which deal with the handling of the issue of circumcision.
-To insist that this ad hoc arrangement was actually a permanent one, and that the apostles and older men worked together on all decisions from the circumcision issue onwards is to assert something that simply isn’t described in the Bible.
-However, this is precisely what the Society repeatedly does in our literature in relation to the supposed existence of a First Century equivalent to the Governing Body.
+Furthermore, the term “apostles and older men” only appears six times in the Bible, and all of these occasions are in Acts chapters 15 and 16, which deal with the handling of the issue of circumcision.
+To insist that this one-off arrangement was actually a permanent one, and that the apostles and older men worked together on all decisions from the circumcision issue onwards is to assert something that simply isn’t described in the Bible.
+However, this is precisely what the Society repeatedly does in its literature in relation to the supposed existence of a First Century equivalent to the Governing Body who directed all aspects of the preaching work.

-Furthermore, a close inspection of the Apostle Paul’s letters reveals that, for the most part, Paul (who wasn’t one of “the twelve”) worked independently of any centralized ruling body in Jerusalem or elsewhere, which gives even less credence to the notion that a “governing body” existed in the First Century and was making decisions on all aspects of the preaching work at that time.
+In reality, a close inspection of the Apostle Paul’s letters reveals that, for the most part, Paul (who wasn’t one of “the twelve”) worked independently of any centralized ruling body in Jerusalem or elsewhere.
 Simply put, in those days Christ used individuals to minister to his congregation and perform miracles, and there was no ambiguity as to whether or not such persons enjoyed his direction.
+Christ’s apostles were directly and personally appointed by him.
 The same cannot be said of the present Governing Body arrangement.

-True, Christ’s apostles would make decisions collectively, as they did when they dispatched Peter and John to Samaria.
+True, the apostles would make decisions collectively, as they did when they dispatched Peter and John to Samaria.
 (Acts 8:4-17) However, in likening themselves to the apostles, the Governing Body of Jehovah’s Witnesses are making a very bold claim indeed, and one for which they offer no tangible supporting evidence.
+The scriptures do not make allowance for divinely-granted power and authority to be passed from one generation to the next, i.e. for the authority of the apostles to be passed on to Rutherford and his associates, and thenceforth to the modern Governing Body members.
+The catholic principle of “apostolic succession” has been roundly condemned in the Society’s literature.

 What is the relationship between the Governing Body and the Slave Class?

-The Faithful and Discreet Slave, or “Slave Class”, are the nearly 12,000 spirit-anointed Jehovah’s Witnesses around the world who believe they have a heavenly hope, and who make this known by partaking of the emblems at the annual memorial celebration of Christ’s death.
-Watchtower publications repeatedly assert that the Governing Body serves as “representatives” of these ones, as shown in the following examples:
+Until October 2012 it was taught that the “faithful and discreet slave” described by Jesus in Matthew 24:45 encompassed the 12,000-or-more spirit-anointed Jehovah’s Witnesses around the world who hold a heavenly hope, and who make this known by partaking of the emblems at the annual memorial celebration of Christ’s death.
+Watchtower publications repeatedly asserted that the Governing Body were “representatives” of this “slave class,” as shown in the following examples:

 “In this time of the end, Christ has committed ‘all his belongings’—all the earthly interests of the Kingdom—to his ‘faithful and discreet slave’ and its representative Governing Body, a group of anointed Christian men.” (w10 9/15 p.23)